oskardudycz/event-driven.io/content/posts/2024-04-07--anti-patterns/index.en.md

 [![](2024-04-07-kafka.png)](https://www.confluent.io/events/kafka-summit-london-2024/event-modeling-anti-patterns/)

-During the session, I explained the specifics of event modelling, starting with bad practices and knowing why and how to avoid them.
-I told the story about the project that aimed to modernise legacy software into the event-driven world.
-In theory, artificial, but in practice, none of the examples were made up.
-Either I made those mistakes on my own, or I saw them in my projects or helped to fix them for my clients.

-I tried to make it both entertaining and educational, bitter and sweet.
-It is not easy when you're not a native speaker.
-There's a thin line between being funny and being silly.

-**The thin line is also between bad and good practices.
-And this thin line is: _context_.**

-By the way, I'm not a lucky guy, so I always try to be overprepared.
-I put a big effort into preparing the talk, and it paid off, as the comments were really positive.

-That was a big relief for me, as it was my first time speaking for this community, and I wasn't sure how my talk about event modelling anti-patterns would be seen.

-Why unlucky?
-This time, the Wi-Fi on my laptop broke right before the talk.
-I also had in past cases like Windows Updates shutting my computer in the middle of the talk.
-After that, I have been taking two laptops with me for some time.

 **The talk also summarised my current article series about anti-patterns in event modelling.
 Here's the full list:**
 - [State Obsession](/en/state-obsession/),
 - [Property Sourcing](/en/property-sourcing/),